mozack/efseq/README.md

 	* ZD - number of SSCS collapsed to DCS (should generally be 2)
 	* Z1 - original number of reads contributing to SSCS read 1
 	* Z2 - original number of reads contributing to SSCS read 2
+* Note that the edit distance tag provided by BWA (NM) is not currently recalculated.

 Sample usage: